What Is 10 Gigabit Ethernet (10 GbE) and Do We Need It?

 SMBs and Enterprises Networks

-10GbE applies to small and large businesses who need to move large data sets.
-In this increasingly digitized world, as more and more intensive applications run on servers and cloud services, high-speed internet is becoming an increasingly important aspect of businesses.
+10G Ethernet applies to small and large businesses that need to move large data sets.
+In this increasingly digitized world, as more and more intensive applications run on servers and cloud services, high-speed internet is becoming increasingly important for businesses.
 10GbE eliminates all bottlenecks that might arise while using 1Gbit/s.
-It provides cost-effective means for the high-speed, low-latency requirements of new computing applications, such as video, streaming, and regular data backups, etc.
+It provides cost-effective means for the high-speed, low-latency requirements of new computing applications, such as video, streaming, regular data backups, etc.

 Data Center Networks